laurentbourgaultroy/data-structure-exercice/README.md

 Data Structure Exercise
 =======================

 I coded this program to freshen my knowledge on C data structure.
-You can use it as an example if you need to hone those skill yourself -it's easy to get spoiled by higher level languages.
+You can use it as an example if you need to hone those skills yourself ­­– it's easy to get spoiled by higher level languages.
 The project use modern practices of software development: a fully automated build, unit tests, static code analysis, and leak detection using valgrind.
 Poke in the Makefile if you are curious how those have been applied to a C program.

 This code may contains nasty bugs, copy-paste at your own peril.